wighawag/hardhat-deploy/README.md

 ```

-#### Export formats
+## Exporting Deployments

-Apart from deployments saved in the `deployments` folder which contains all information available about the contract (compile time data + deployment data), `buidler-deploy` allows you to export more lightweight file.
+Apart from deployments saved in the `deployments` folder which contains all information available about the contract (compile time data + deployment data), `buidler-deploy` allows you to export lightweight file.

-These can be used for example to power your frontend with contract.
+These can be used for example to power your frontend with contract's address and abi.

+This come into 2 flavors.

 The first one is exported via the `--export <file>` option and follow the following format :